Posted on

 • Let all items cool before placing them in the refrigerator

-• Breakfast: Both can be reheated in the microwave
+• Breakfast: The breakfast burritos can be reheated in the microwave, while the yogurt can be served chilled.

 Extra Flavors and Substitutions

-• Citrus Ginger Salmon Salad: Pair with quinoa or brown rice for extra fiber.
+• Citrus Salmon Salad: Serve with quinoa or wild rice for a complete protein-packed meal prep.

-• Honey Lemon Chicken Stir Fry: Serve over rice noodles or cauliflower rice for a low-carb option.
+• Chicken Pesto with Artichokes and Bell Peppers: Serve over whole-grain pasta, couscous, or cauliflower rice for a meal prep-friendly option.

 Extra Leftover Ingredients Not Used